 #4.
-On the next window you should be able to see ‘BlamoRepo’, the name we chose for this source (in case you chose any other name, select it instead)
+On the next window you should be able to see ‘DnA’, the name we chose for this source (in case you chose any other name, select it instead)

 #7.
-Now that the repository has been added, we can install Uranus on Kodi from it.
-Click on ‘Install from repository’ option
+Now that the Team DnA repository has been added, we will install Griffin Repo.
+Click “Install from Repository”

 #9.
-Now click on the ‘Video add-ons’ option
+Now click on the ‘Add-on repository’ option at the top

 #12.
-And now, the only thing left for you to do is wait for the ‘Add-on installed’ notification to appear again.
+And now, the only thing left for you to do is wait for the ‘Add-on installed’ notification to appear.

 Well, that’s how you add Uranus addon on Kodi 17.6 version.
 Go back to the Kodi home screen.
 If you don’t have a lot of add-ons, you should be able to see Uranus on Kodi home screen.
 And, if you happen to have many, just navigate to Add-ons > Video Add-ons.
 You will find Uranus here.

 Run Uranus and you will see a long list of categories including Movies, TV Shows, Spotlight, TV Collections and many more.
 Each category is further divided into subcategories.
 For instance, when you open Movies, you see the options In Progress, Featured, Popular, New Movies, etc.